Winter is the New Spring

 Shipping day-old chicks is less risky during cooler months because there is a real threat of overheating while being shipped in spring or summer.
 Raising baby chicks in the winter also gives them time to grow larger and be less prone to dehydration before the grueling summer temperatures hit.

 Egg production is at its peak in spring and summer and at its lowest in fall and winter, due to the length of daylight.
 Since young hens begin laying at around 5-6 months old, chicks raised in fall will be ready to lay eggs as soon as spring comes around instead of not laying until the following year (as often happens with spring chicks).

 The first eggs laid by hens at this young age are relatively small – about 1 1/2 ounces.
 But as the chicks mature over the next few months, the egg size increases to an average of 2 to 2 1/2 ounces.

-Take Advantage of Merchandise Clearance Sales
+The Best Time to Buy Baby Chicks – Take Advantage of Clearance Sales

 You know how holiday decorations always go on sale right after the holiday?
 The same concept goes for merchandise made especially for raising baby chicks!
 Make the most of those sales and purchase everything you need for your baby chicks at a discount.